 - Narcissistic PD

-Cluster C The three personality disorders in this cluster share a high level of fear and anxiety.
-People in this cluster need lots of reassurance from other people.
+The three personality disorders in this cluster are characterized by high levels of fear and anxiety.
+People in this cluster need lots of reassurance from others.

 - Avoidant PD

 The symptoms of personality disorders vary dramatically according to type and severity.

 - An extreme reluctance to confide in others

 - The consistent misinterpretation of others’ behavior as malicious

 - A preoccupation with finding ‘clues’ to validate fears